 What must be included in the content of the training?

-- Federal and state statutory provisions concerning the prohibition against and prevention of sexual harassment
+- Federal and state statutes and case law prohibiting and preventing sexual harassment

 Who can present the training?